theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 ## Massage, Yoga and More

-Add to your experience when you go Forest Bathing with Mossy Lotus Yoga Studio for an immersion into the quiet contemplation of the forest.
+Add to your experience when you go Forest Bathing with [Mossy Lotus Yoga Studio](https://mossylotus.com/) for an immersion into the quiet contemplation of the forest.
 Take a yoga class at one of our many yoga studios.
-Get a massage, infusion, or other relaxing service at one of our two Day Spas – Beautiful You Med Spa and Hair Co.
-Etc.
+Get a massage, infusion, or other relaxing service at one of our two Day Spas – [Beautiful You Medi Spa](https://www.beautifulyou-pnw.com/) and [Hair Co.
+Etc - Salon & Day Spa](https://haircoetc.net/).

 ## Healthy Eats